Amazilia hummingbird: Distribution and habitat

 The amazilia hummingbird's habitat is different from that of its close relatives in the genus Amazilia: It is a bird of open semi-arid to arid landscapes and is rarely found deep in forested areas.
 These landscapes include scrublands, thorn forest, xerophytic steppe, and desert.
 The species is also common in cultivated areas and city parks and gardens.
 The nominate subspecies is found between sea level and about 1000 m.
 Subspecies dumerilii, leucophaea, and alticola are also found in the sub-montane zone in savanna and at the edges and clearings of cloudforest.
 In elevation they mostly range between 1000 and 2200 m, though leucophaea reaches as high as 2700 m.
 A. a. caeruleigularis is apparently restricted to near-desert between 600 and 700 m.

 Behavior

 Feeding

 The amazilia hummingbird forages for nectar at a variety of plants with medium-length flowers; some examples include Erythrina, Psittacanthus, Salvia, and Justicia.
-Males are territorial, defending feeding feeding patches from other hummingbirds and bananaquits (Coereba flaveola).
+Males are territorial, defending feeding patches from other hummingbirds and bananaquits (Coereba flaveola).
 In addition to nectar it feeds on small insects and spiders.
 A time-budget study in Lima, Peru, showed that the species spent 80% of its time perched and about 15% foraging for nectar.
 It spent about 2% of its time defending feeding territories and only 0.3% hunting insects and drinking water.